-So you’ve discovered that you LOVE your SUP and your paddleboard adventures want to be out on it all the time.
+So you’ve discovered that you LOVE your SUP and your paddleboard adventures and want to be out on it all the time.
 You’ve honed in on your skills and learnt all of the necessary tips to become nearly a professional.
 Sound familiar?
 The next step in your paddleboard adventure is a full day out on your board.
-But, how do you plan for a day out on your paddleboard and what stand up paddleboard gear should you pack?
+But, how do you plan for a day out on your paddleboard and what stand-up paddleboard gear should you pack?

 - Standup Paddleboard (SUP)